bigeasy/cadence/diary.md

 Cadence?

-It may be easier to document, so say, simply, sometimes you do want a chance to inspect an error, for an exception of some sort that is acceptble.
+It may be easier to document, so say, simply, sometimes you do want a chance to inspect an error, for an exception of some sort that is acceptable.
 In that case you can pass `Error` when defining your callback with `step` and your next step can be an error-first callback.
 If you decide you do want to stop on the error, just throw it.